-US History Writing is part of the Foundations Theme-Based Writing Classes for 2024-25
+Modern World History Writing is part of the Foundations Theme-Based Writing Classes for 2026-27

 This is an Advanced Foundations class.